gxstax/paper-reading/paper/distribution/raft/raft.md

 [36] ROSENBLUM, M., AND OUSTERHOUT, J. K. The design and implementation of a log-structured file system.
 ACM Trans.
 Comput.
 Syst.
 10 (February 1992), 26–52.

-[37] SCHNEIDER, F. B. Implementing fault-tolerant services using the state machine approach: a tutorial.
+<a id="anchor-37">[37]</a> SCHNEIDER, F. B. Implementing fault-tolerant services using the state machine approach: a tutorial.
 ACM Computing Surveys 22, 4 (Dec.
 1990), 299–319.

 [38] SHVACHKO, K., KUANG, H., RADIA, S., AND CHANSLER, R. The Hadoop distributed file system.
 In Proc.
 MSST’10, Symposium on Mass Storage Systems and Technologies (2010), IEEE Computer Society, pp. 1–10.